mcsandeep/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/create-an-api.md

 ---
 date: 2017-03-24T16:39:31Z
-title: Create an API with Tyk Operator
+title: Create Tyk Classic APIs with Tyk Operator
 weight: 2
 menu:
     main:
         parent: "Getting started with Tyk Operator"
 ---

-### Tutorial: Create an API with Tyk Operator
+### Tutorial: Create a Tyk Classic API with Tyk Operator
-Creating an API takes the same approach whether you are using Tyk Open Source or Self Managed.
+Creating an API takes the same approach whether you are using Tyk Open Source or Tyk Pro (Self Managed or Tyk Cloud).
 First, specify the details of your API using the [ApiDefinition CRD]({{<ref "product-stack/tyk-operator/reference/api-definition">}}), then deploy it to create the corresponding Kubernetes resource.
 Tyk Operator will take control of the CRD and create the actual API in the Tyk data plane.

 #### Step 1: Create an ApiDefinition resource in YAML format
 Create a file called `httpbin.yaml`, then add the following: